 HUMN 2221 WESTERN WORLD HUMANITIES I. 3 hour.
-Prerequisite: ENGL 1102 with a grade of "C" or better.
 Designed to foster in the student some knowledge and appreciation of literature, music, painting, sculpture, and architecture in the following art periods: Greek, Roman, early Christian, Romanesque, Gothic, and Renaissance.
 Fall, Spring, Summer.

 HUMN 2222 WESTERN WORLD HUMANITIES II.
 3 hour.
-Prerequisite: ENGL 1102 with a grade of "C" or better.
 Designed to foster in the student some knowledge and appreciation of literature, music, painting, sculpture, and architecture in the following art periods: Baroque, Rococo, Classic, Romantic, and Twentieth Century.
 Fall, Spring, Summer.

 ISCI 2001 LIFE AND EARTH SCIENCE FOR ELEMENTARY TEACHERS.
 3 hours.
-Prerequisite: SCIE 1005 and 1005L with a grade of "C" or better and MATH 1101 or 1111 with a grade of "C" or better.
+Prerequisite: PHSC 1011, 1011L and MATH 1101 or 1111 with a grade of "C" or better.
 This is an Area F science course for early childhood education majors.
 The learning outcome and topics of the course are intended to focus on central themes in life and earth science.
 Themes include: Characteristics of life, cells, heredity, biodiversity, interdependence of life, energy flow, earth systems, lithosphere, hydrosphere and biosphere.
 This is an activity based class with two hours of lecture and two hours of lab integrated together.
 Fall, Spring and Summer as needed.

 ISCI 2002 PHYSICAL SCIENCE FOR ELEMENTARY TEACHERS.
 3 hours.
-Prerequisite: PHSC 1011 and 1011L with a grade of "C" or better.
+Prerequisite: PHSC 1011, 1011L and MATH 1011 or 1111 with a grade of "C" or better.
 This course is an Area F science course for early childhood education majors.
 The learning outcomes and topics of the course are intended to focus on central themes in physical science.
 Themes include: matter, energy, forces, electromagnetic/gravitational fields and astronomy.
 This is an activity based class with two hours of lecture and two hours of lab integrated together.
 Fall, Spring and Summer as needed.